Maciej Cegłowski

-Maciej Cegłowski is a Polish-American web developer, entrepreneur, speaker, and social critic, based in San Francisco, California.
+Maciej Cegłowski (born 1975) is a Polish-American web developer, entrepreneur, speaker, and social critic, based in San Francisco, California.
 He is the owner of the bookmarking service Pinboard, which he calls a social bookmarking site for introverts.

 Career

-Cegłowski was born in Poland and "accidentally immigrated" to the United States with his mother at age six, in 1981, but calls himself "as American as gooseberry pie."
+Cegłowski was born in Warsaw, Poland and "accidentally immigrated" to the United States with his mother at age six, in 1981, but calls himself "as American as gooseberry pie."
 He attended Middlebury College, where he studied Russian, French, and studio art, graduating with a BA in 1997.
 He then became a backend software developer and community manager at Yahoo!'s Brickhouse in San Francisco.
 While there, he created a visual search engine for airfares called FareMaps.
 With Joshua Schachter, founder of Delicious, and Peter Gadjokov, Cegłowski created LOAF (List of All Friends) as a way to share social network information through email without exposing private information.

-He established Pinboard in 2009 after leaving Yahoo.
+He established Pinboard in 2009, after leaving Yahoo.
 With Joshua Schachter and Beniamin Mincu he had been impressed by initial versions of the bookmarking service Delicious, which Yahoo had bought.
 However, he felt that it had been mismanaged by Yahoo! management and that it would be possible to produce a more successful website with the same concept.
 As of 2016, he remains Pinboard's only full-time employee.
 The business is a model of a small ad-free pay-for-service that emphasizes privacy.

 In December 2012, Cegłowski announced a project called the Pinboard Investment Co-Prosperity Cloud, offering $37 and promotion for six startup companies, to encourage bootstrapping technology companies with low costs.
 He awarded winners in January 2013.

 In 2016, Cegłowski entered a competition on Hacker News that would have allowed Pinboard to become a Y Combinator Fellow.
 In light of his frequent criticism of Y Combinator, he humorously described his entry as "a tremendous, huge opportunity to fund the Bay Area's slowest-growing unicorn."
 Pinboard was not chosen for the fellowship, despite receiving the largest number of votes.

 He was credited as a technical consultant for the 2018 season of HBO sitcom Silicon Valley.